 Additional Bid Writing Resource

-If you are struggling to manage multiple PQQs or tenders, we offer ad-hoc support and can be as involved in the bid writing process as you require at fairly short notice.
+If you are struggling to manage multiple PQQs or tenders or need help with bid management, we offer ad-hoc support and can be as involved in the bid writing process as you require at fairly short notice.
 Contact us today to discuss how we can help relieve some of the pressure and integrate into your bid team.